qPalee/LectureNotes/Year3/Sem1/PDPDI/principles-of-prigramming/operational-semantics/small-step.md

-q# Small Step Operational Semantics
+# Small Step Operational Semantics
 Small step operational semantic are similar to big step but instead it specifies how programs execute 1 step at a time

 Small-step semantics overcomes the shortcomings of big-step